Goodland, Kansas: Colleges and universities

+Media

-MediaThe Goodland Star-News is the city's sole newspaper, published twice weekly.
+The Goodland Star-News is the city's sole newspaper, published twice weekly.

 Four radio stations are licensed to and/or broadcast from Goodland.
 KLOE broadcasts a full service News/Talk format on 730 AM.
 KKCI plays a Classic Rock format, broadcasting on 102.5 FM.
 KWGB, which is licensed to Colby, Kansas, broadcasts from Goodland on 97.9 FM, playing a Country format.
 Licensed to Goodland, KGCR broadcasts on 107.7 FM from near Brewster, Kansas, playing a Christian Contemporary format.

 Goodland is in the Wichita-Hutchinson, Kansas television market.
 CBS affiliate KBSL-DT, a satellite station of KWCH-DT in Wichita, is licensed to Goodland and broadcasts on digital channel 10.

 Due to Goodland and the rest of Sherman County observing Mountain time, prime-time television programming airs from 6 to 9 p.m., instead of 7 to 10 as is normal in the Central time zone.

 Culture

 Attractions

-An 80-foot high reproduction of Vincent van Gogh's painting 3 Sunflowers in a Vase was erected in 2001 by artist Cameron Cross.
+An 80-foot high steel easel holding a 24 foot by 32 foot reproduction of Vincent van Gogh's painting 3 Sunflowers in a Vase was erected in 2001 by artist Cameron Cross.
 After the installation suffered damage from exposure to the weather, Cross returned in 2012 to repaint the piece using a brighter palette.

 The High Plains Museum includes a replica of the "gyrocopter", a commercially unsuccessful powered helicopter built in Goodland.
 After the company formed to build the machine disbanded, it was awarded a patent in 1912, believed to be the first United States patent for a rotary-winged aircraft.